kali-linex/linex/Documentation/admin-guide/nfs/nfsroot.rst

 They depend on various facilities being available:

-- Booting from a floppy using syslinux
+- Booting from a floppy using syslinex

-	When building kernels, an easy way to create a boot floppy that uses syslinux is to use the zdisk or bzdisk make targets which use zimage and bzimage images respectively.
+	When building kernels, an easy way to create a boot floppy that uses syslinex is to use the zdisk or bzdisk make targets which use zimage and bzimage images respectively.
 Both targets accept the FDARGS parameter which can be used to set the kernel command line.